Research shows a critical and integral link between homelessness and trauma.

 VincentCare Victoria provides a range of programs, services and accommodation options aligned within a broader recovery framework, designed to improve people’s health, wellbeing, connection to community and access to sustainable housing.

-VincentCare’s Homelessness Recovery Model is grounded in evidence and our extensive experience working with people who are experiencing or at risk of homelessness.
-It is underpinned by our Homelessness Recovery based Practice Principles which resonate strongly with our mandate and purpose as a housing and homelessness service provider;
+VincentCare’s Homelessness to Recovery Model is grounded in evidence and our extensive experience working with people who are experiencing or at risk of homelessness.
+It is underpinned by our Homelessness Recovery based Practice Principles which resonate strongly with our mandate and purpose as a housing and homelessness service provider.

 We embrace complexity, demonstrate unconditional positive regard, convey optimism, focus on strengths, and celebrate efforts and achievements.